mit-rss/wall_follower/README.md

 When you're connected to the wifi with the TX2 powered on, you can connect directly to the car from your computer.

 If you're using the docker image, we've included some infastructure that makes it easier to connect to the car.
 Open the `docker-compose.yml` (in your racecar_docker folder) and add the `extra_hosts` field `192.168.1.CAR_NUMBER` within `racecar`.
-For example, for car number 100 you would put:
+For example, for car number 100 you would add:

     services:
         racecar:
             extra_hosts:
-                racecar: 192.168.1.100
+               ** racecar: 192.168.1.100**

 Then restart the docker image (docker compose down and docker compose up).
 You should be able to ssh into your racecar by simply typing: